 This display mask is the first project I managed to finish in my new house in Volga, South Dakota.
-I’ll take it down to the Brookings Restore tomorrow, right after the varnish is dry and the brass washer has been hot-glued to the back to reinforce the hole I made to hang the mask.
+I made it as a donation for the Brookings Habitat for Humanity Restore Art Auction, and I delivered it right after the varnish is dry.

 I didn’t show it in the video, but I actually took the larger electric cables apart by pulling the smaller wires out of the sheathing.
 For that reason, I ended up with a lot more wire than I thought I would, and the wires were nice bright colors.
 That gave me an excuse to go a bit wild with the paint job.
 He fits right in with the bright green walls in my kitchen.
-It might also help the lion to fit in with the other artwork that will be sold at the auction, since they’re encouraging children to participate.
+It also helped the lion mask fit in with the other artwork that will be sold at the auction, because it encouraged children to participate.

 I’m happy to say that this silly lion display mask found a new home during the auction. 🙂